Harlow (restaurant): History

 Britt Galloway and Karen Pride opened the original restaurant in 2013.
 Prasad is considered a sibling establishment.
 Adam and Jackie Sappington purchased Harlow (as well as Prasad) in 2018.
 A second location opened in the Northwest District in 2021, in a space previously occupied by Pizzicato.
 By 2024, a third location had opened in Vernon.
 In March, Harlow announced plans to relocate the original cafe to Division Street, within Richmond, operating in the space previously occupied by Xico.
+Afterlife operated in Harlow's original space from 2024 to 2026, followed by Jade Rabbit.

 Reception

 Dan Schlegel and Alex Frane included Harlow in Thrillist's 2019 list of the best vegetarian and vegan-friendly eateries in Portland.
 Waz Wu included the restaurant in Eater Portlands 2020 overview of "satisfying" vegan soups in the city, as well as a 2021 list of Portland's "hottest sports for vegan brunch right now".
 Harlow won in the Best Vegetarian / Vegan Restaurant category of Willamette Weeks annual readers' poll in 2020, 2022, and 2024.
 The business also won in the Best Gluten-Free Restaurant category in 2015 and 2024, and the Best Smoothie / Juice Bar category in 2024.
 Harlow was included in a Yelp list of Portland's ten best vegan eateries in 2025.